-Following the retirement and sad loss of many founding members of the Association committee it has been reformed in 2016.
+Following the retirement and sad loss of many founding members of the Association the committee it was re-formed in 2016.

 Sue Viccars is a freelance author and editor of walking and guidebooks, specialising in southwest England, and particularly Dartmoor and Exmoor.
-She is the author of the Cicerone Press guide The Two Moors Way – Devon’s Coast to Coast, and owner/editor of Dartmoor Magazine.
-She has also written the walk for Exmoor the Country Magazine since 2008.
-Sue is a member of the Outdoor Writers and Photographers Guild and the Dartmoor Access Forum, and Information Officer for the Two Moors Way Association.
+She is the author of the Cicerone Press guide The Two Moors Way – Devon’s Coast to Coast (a new extended and updated edition was published in February 2019), and owner/editor of Dartmoor Magazine.
+She has also written the walk feature for Exmoor the Country Magazine since 2008, and writes a regular ‘Walk & Eat’ feature for Dartmoor Magazine.
+Sue is a member of the Outdoor Writers and Photographers Guild and the Dartmoor Access Forum, is on the Dartmoor Way steering group, and is Information Officer for the Two Moors Way Association.

 Les Bright is a member of Ramblers, and currently chairs the Exeter and District Group.
 He is passionate about the pleasure, health benefits and sense of well being that can be gained from walking regularly – in the countryside, on the coast or in cities.
 The Two Moors Way ticks two of those boxes by passing through hamlets, villages and small towns as it stretches from coast-to-coast.
 Now retired from a career in the field of social welfare, Les aims to spend a minimum of one day every week walking in the region’s beautiful landscape, while still finding time to pursue other interests such as serving on the board of a community-owned business in Exeter and writing on a diverse range of topics.